unifiedjs/unified-message-control/readme.md

 ###### `ignore`

-The **ignore** marker turns off all messages of the given rule identifiers occurring in the following node.
-When without identifiers, all messages are turned off.
+The **ignore** keyword turns off all messages of the given `ruleId`s occurring in the following node.
+When without `ruleId`s, all messages are ignored.

-After the end of the following node, messages are allowed again.
+After the end of the following node, messages are turned on again.

 For example, to turn off certain messages for the next node: